bitlabstudio/django-libs/README.rst

 * A factory for creating User objects
 * TestCase mixins to ease the process of testing views via ``self.client.get``
 * A JSONResponseMixin
-* A DetailView mixin which is able to handle custom post actions
+* New generic class based view DetailViewWithPostAction which is able to handle custom post actions.
-* Template tag to provide field's verbose names
+* Template filter to provide field's verbose names
 * Template tag for displaying the currently selected main navigation item

 **Coming soon**: